Amyyyyeah/ARES/README.md

 Our trained models are available at https://huggingface.co/JCAC/ARES/~.
 To use our trained models for testing, please place them under the models folder.
 (If using the AOKVQA dataset, change the following paths to the AOKVQA dataset path in the code and bash arguments.)

+_Before following the steps, you need to obtain the Claude 3 Haiku API._

 ### Our ARES Training Steps
 ### [Step 1] RL training